29 Best Trout Flies: Modern Flies Used By River Guides

 When nymphing, the traditional indicator nymphing method is what most anglers use.
 However, some guides and all competition anglers will recommend and use Euro Nymphing methods simply because it’s more effective in a lot of situations.

-Both methods have their pros and cons and the anglers that are good at both methods and know when and where to use each method will catch 10X more trout.
+Both methods have their pros and cons, and the anglers who are good at both methods and know when and where to use each method will catch ten times more trout.

 Best Nymphs For Trout Fishing